tc-ca/mssql-prov/README.md

 ## Why?

-I needed a quick way to easily manage my database when prototyping.
+- I needed a quick way to easily manage my database when prototyping
-Allows for database schema and changes to that schema to be committed to source control.
+- Allows for database schema and changes to that schema to be committed to source control
-Makes fresh deployment of a database simple and reproducible.
+- Allows deployment of latest/specific versions of the database to be simple and reproducible

+## Why not?

+- Requires rebuilding the DB container to apply updates
+- Hosting your database in a container gives way to data persistence concerns
+	- The example uses docker volumes to persist the db
+- It makes the database team (rightfully) mad when you run everything all on your own.